-July 10, 2006 Pursuant to mandate, Circuit Court of Claiborne County dismisses the three non-Claiborne County plaintiffs' cases without prejudice.
+July 10, 2006 Pursuant to mandate, Circuit Court of Claiborne County dismisses the four non-Claiborne County cases, including Plaintiff's, without prejudice.
 Under Miss.
-Code §15-1-69, Plaintiff had one year to re-file suit.
+Code §15-1-69, a savings statute, Plaintiff had one year to re-file suit.

-March 2, 2007 Suit filed in Second Judicial District of Hinds County.
+March 2, 2007 Suit filed in Second Judicial District of Hinds County within the one year.
 No process was served on any Defendant.